Malaysia declares emergency as Indonesia smoke pollution thickens

 All 211 schools in the area are to be closed until further notice, residents have been advised to stay indoors and face masks have been distributed, Khaled Nordin, chief minister of the state, said, also via posts on Facebook.

-Schools have been ordered shut in the neighboring state of Malacca, where pollution has also reached hazardous levels.
+Schools have been ordered shut in the neighbouring state of Malacca, where pollution has also reached hazardous levels.
 Schools were also ordered to close in one district in Pahang state.

 All domestic airports managed by Malaysia Airports Holdings Berhad (MAHB) are operating as usual despite the haze, the national news agency quoted the airport operator as saying.